The Alan Parsons Project

-The Alan Parsons Project was a British rock duo formed in London in 1975.
-Its core membership consisted of producer, audio engineer, musician and composer Alan Parsons, and singer, songwriter and pianist Eric Woolfson.
-They shared writing credits on almost all of their songs, with Parsons producing or co-producing all of the recordings, while being accompanied by various session musicians, some relatively consistently.
+The Alan Parsons Project were a British rock duo formed in London in 1975.
+Its official membership consisted of producer, audio engineer, musician and composer Alan Parsons, and singer, songwriter and pianist Eric Woolfson.
+They shared writing credits on almost all of their songs, with Parsons producing or co-producing all of the recordings, while being accompanied by various session musicians, some relatively consistently to the point that they are considered as members by many fans.

 The Alan Parsons Project released eleven studio albums over a 15-year career, the most successful ones being I Robot (1977), The Turn of a Friendly Card (1980) and Eye in the Sky (1982).
 Many of their albums are conceptual in nature and focus on science fiction, supernatural, literary and sociological themes.
 Among the group's most popular songs are "I Wouldn't Want to Be Like You", "Games People Play", "Time", "Sirius", "Eye in the Sky", and "Don't Answer Me".

 Career

 1974–1976: Formation and debut

 Alan Parsons met Eric Woolfson in the canteen of Abbey Road Studios in the summer of 1974.
 Parsons was assistant engineer on the Beatles' albums Abbey Road (1969) and Let It Be (1970), engineered Pink Floyd's The Dark Side of the Moon (1973), and produced several acts for EMI Records.
 Woolfson, a songwriter and composer, was working as a session pianist while composing material for a concept album based on the work of Edgar Allan Poe.

 Woolfson's idea was to manage Alan and help his already successful production career.
 It was the start of a longstanding friendly business relationship.
 He managed Parsons's career as a producer and engineer through a string of successes, including Pilot, Steve Harley, Cockney Rebel, John Miles, Al Stewart, Ambrosia, and the Hollies.
 Woolfson came up with the idea of making an album based on developments in the film industry—the focal point of the films' promotion shifted from film stars to directors such as Alfred Hitchcock and Stanley Kubrick.
 If the film industry was becoming a director's medium, Woolfson felt the music business might well become a producer's medium.

 Recalling his earlier Edgar Allan Poe material, Woolfson saw a way to combine his and Parsons's talents.
 Parsons produced and engineered songs written and composed by the two, and the first Alan Parsons Project was begun.
 The Project's first album, Tales of Mystery and Imagination (1976), released by 20th Century Fox Records and including major contributions by all members of Pilot and Ambrosia, was a success, reaching the Top 40 in the US Billboard 200 chart.
 The song "The Raven" featured lead vocals by the actor Leonard Whiting.
 According to the 2007 re-mastered album liner notes, this was the first rock song to use a vocoder, with Alan Parsons speaking lyrics through it, although others such as Bruce Haack pioneered this field in the previous decade.